Exact Penalty Method for Variationally Coherent Stochastic Programming Problems: The update rules for penalty parameters

-\begin{theorem}[Global Convergence] Suppose assumptions {\bf (A1)}--{\bf (A4)} hold, and the gradients of $f$, $g_j$, and $h_i$ are uniformly bounded on $\R^n$.
-If the constraint qualification ${\bf (CQ_{VC})}$ holds, and the problem $\Up$ is variationally coherent, then the sequence $\{X_k\}$ generated by Algorithm 1 converges to a global minimizer of $\Up$, and this minimizer satisfies the constraints of problem $\C$. \end{theorem} \begin{proof} By Lemma \ref{boundedPenalty}, the sequence $\{p_k\}$ stabilizes at a finite value $p_{\max}$.
-Consequently, Algorithm 1 ultimately executes standard Stochastic Mirror Descent on the fixed, unconstrained penalty function $P_{p_{\max}}^\beta(x)$.
-Under variational coherence and the specified stepsize criteria, the sequence $\{X_k\}$ converges to a global minimizer $x^*$ of $\mathcal{U}_{p_{\max}}$.
+\begin{theorem}[Global Convergence] Suppose $f$ is continuously differentiable and assumptions {\bf (A3)}--{\bf (A5)} hold.
+If the constraint qualification ${\bf (CQ_{VC})}$ holds, the sequence $\{X_k\}$ generated by Algorithm \ref{alg:smdp} is bounded, and the problem $\Up$ is variationally coherent, then $\{X_k\}$ converges to a global minimizer of $\Up$, and this minimizer satisfies the constraints of problem $\C$. \end{theorem} \begin{proof} By {\it Lemma \ref{boundedPenalty}}, the sequence $\{p_k\}$ stabilizes at a finite value $p_{\max}$.
+Consequently, Algorithm \ref{alg:smdp} ultimately executes standard Stochastic Mirror Descent on the fixed, unconstrained penalty function $P_{p_{\max}}^\beta(x)$.
+By Theorem \ref{globalConvergence}, under variational coherence and the specified step size criteria, the sequence $\{X_k\}$ converges to a global minimizer $\xo$ of $P_{p_{\max}}^\beta$.

-By Lemma \ref{lem:feasibility}, this minimizer $x^*$ cannot be strictly infeasible, as converging to an infeasible point forces $p_k \to \infty$, breaking the established bound.
-Therefore, $M(x^*) = 0$.
-Since $x^*$ is a global minimizer of the exact penalty function and is strictly feasible, it coincides exactly with a global minimizer of the original constrained problem $\C$. \end{proof}
+By {\it Lemma \ref{lem:feasibility}}, this minimizer $\xo$ cannot be strictly infeasible, as converging to an infeasible point forces $p_k \to \infty$, breaking the established bound.
+Therefore, $M_\beta(\xo) = 0$.
+Since $\xo$ is a global minimizer of the exact penalty function and is strictly feasible, it coincides exactly with a global minimizer of the original constrained problem $\C$. \end{proof}